vele616/monorepo/packages/jobboard/website/content/jobs/systems-architect-data-wikimedia-foundation-IQovf.md

 url: "https://boards.greenhouse.io/wikimedia/jobs/2976623"
 applyUrl: "https://boards.greenhouse.io/wikimedia/jobs/2976623#app"
 timestamp: 1616716800000
-hashtags: "#ui/ux,#content,#management,#git,#operations,#socialmedia,#finance"
+hashtags: "#ui/ux,#kafka,#content,#management,#git,#operations,#socialmedia,#finance"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/wikimedia"
-summary: "If you have this experience includes building systems in modern architectures and transitioning legacy monolithic systems to a more modular and distributed approach, Wikimedia Foundation is looking for someone with your knowledge."
+summary: "If you have experience in implementing data technologies such as relational databases, NoSQL or event streaming, Wikimedia Foundation is looking for someone with your knowledge."
 summaryBackup: "Wikimedia Foundation is looking for a systems architect that has experience in: #ui/ux, #content, #management."
-featured: 20
+featured: 17
 ---

 ## Systems Architect, Data